How to choose the best interpolation for your colors

 When creating a color palette, deciding on how many stops our color palette should have is the most confusing part.
-So what does Datawrapper mean with "Stops" and how do they work?
+So what does Datawrapper mean with "Interpolation" and how does it work?

-The number of stops is the number of (equally big) parts on our color palette which cover the same amount of our values.
+The kind of interpolation decides on the number of (equally big) parts on our color palette which cover the same amount of our values.
 Let's untangle that.

 Maybe you're saying "What's the problem?
 I have a high value and a low value.
 Just give the high value a dark color and the low value a bright color, and fill all counties in between in a linear way."
-That's what we get when we click on "Stops" and then on "min/max".
+That's what we get when we click on Interpolation and then on linear.

 It's a good option when the distribution of data between our high and low value is very even.
 Often, however, we have a distribution like the following.
 Here we plot the number of counties in the US with a certain unemployment rate.
 We see that most of the counties have a pretty low unemployment rate – but there are also some outliers with a very high unemployment rate of 15% – 26%.

 Our map would be better if more counties would be filled with the turquoise-medium-blue colors that are almost not used yet.
-We can achieve that with increasing the number of stops.
-When we choose the "min/medium/max" option, we see that a new number appears in the middle of our scale:
+We can achieve that changing the interpolation.
+When we choose the quartiles option, we can imagine our color gradient being split up into four parts.

 So if we have the goal to create a map on which we can point out the geographical pattern, AND we try to not imply too stark differences that are not there, we would probably go with a Quartiles map as a compromise.

-In this tutorial, we looked at the color palette tool for Datawrapper Choropleth maps: Which kind of color palettes exist (diverging and sequential), how to change them, and when to use how many stops in your color palette.
+In this tutorial, we looked at when to use how many stops in your color palette for choropleth maps.
 And we've learned that it's important to find a good compromise between drawing attention to the facts that you want to draw attention to and using the data in an honest way.